-- 1. Prevent and Address Homelessness Increase housing opportunities and self-sufficiency for homeless populations, and assist in the prevention of homelessness for atrisk individuals and families. - 2.
+- 1. Prevent and Address Homelessness Increase housing opportunities and selfsufficiency for homeless populations, and assist in the prevention of homelessness for atrisk individuals and families. - 2.
 Create and Preserve Affordable Housing Create new affordable housing opportunities and preserve existing affordable housing. - 3.
 Promote Fair Housing Promote fair housing and lowered barriers to housing. - 4.
 Strengthen and Stabilize Communities Strengthen and stabilize communities' condition, and help to improve residents' ability to increase their employment prospects and grow their assets.

 The first three priorities are the same as for the previous Consolidated Plan cycle, 2015-20, as they continue to be of paramount importance for the City.
 While the fourth priority still allows for investment in community infrastructure as it did last cycle, this new priority focuses far more than before on improving residents' economic opportunities and resilience.
 It is a people-focused Plan.
-As the COVID-19 crisis has revealed weaknesses in our society, it has become all-to apparent that the City must do all it can to strengthen the opportunities for residents in San José.
-This Plan enables the City to pay for a range of services to help those who are unhoused, paying too much for housing, in need of legal assistance to keep their housing, and need to improve their employment prospects.
+As the COVID-19 crisis has revealed weaknesses in our society, it has become all-too-apparent that the City must do all it can to strengthen the opportunities for residents in San José.
+This Plan enables the City to pay for a range of services to help those who are unhoused, paying too much for housing, in need of legal assistance to keep their housing, and needing to improve their employment prospects.

-Of the City's federal HUD funds from FY 2019-20, the City Council approved \$15.3 million to be reallocated in April and July 2020.
+Of the City's federal HUD funds from FY 2019-20, the City Council approved \$15.3 million to be reallocated in April and July 2020 to address the effects of COVID-19.
 Many of the contracts spending FY 2020-21 funding also will be spent for COVID-19 relief.
-In addition, these funding Plans help the City's families and children who are suffering from the effects of COVID-19.
-The FY 2020-21 Annual Action Plan provides \$12.2 million in funding for 12 programs serving families.
+In addition, these funding Plans help the City's families and children who are suffering from the effects of the current health crisis.
+The FY 2020-21 Annual Action Plan provides almost \$15.3 million in funding for 13 programs serving families.
 This is in addition to the City Council's approval of amendments to the FY 2019-20 Annual Action Plan to fund \$12.8 million for 10 family-serving programs.
 Staff believes that these spending priorities allow for a balance among the many needs of our community through 2025.